IvanVolyk/hover-effects-snake-css_jquery/README.md

-# hover-effects-snake-css_jquery
+# hover-effects-snake-css_js
-css for fun! easy snake which disappears
+fun css and js! easy snake which disappears